Codemasters: 1990s

 As the 8-bit computer market diminished, Codemasters turned to the 16-bit console market and moved away from budget titles to full-price games on the 16-bit computers — 1992 saw the last title in the Dizzy series, Crystal Kingdom Dizzy, released at full price.
 They had major success with the Micro Machines series and Pete Sampras Tennis on the Sega Mega Drive.
 Both franchises featured the J-Cart, allowing two extra controllers to be attached to the game cart without requiring Electronic Arts' 4 way play or SEGA's four-player adaptor.

 Codemasters is notable for making the large majority of games published by Camerica, which bypassed Nintendo's lock-out chip by glitching it and produced unlicensed NES games.
 These NES games were known for being shiny gold and silver cartridges.
 Many Codemasters titles were also featured on Camerica's Aladdin Deck Enhancer.

 In 1990, Codemasters developed a device called the Game Genie, which came out of the lockout bypass work to play unlicensed games.
 It was a cheat cartridge for the NES, released in the US by Galoob and in Canada and the UK by Camerica.
 In the case Galoob v.
 Nintendo, the courts concluded Game Genie did not violate Nintendo's copyright because it qualified as fair use under the law.

-In an effort to establish themselves in the United States, they announced that they would launch a new development studio in Oakhurst, using offices that were abandoned by Sierra On-Line and hiring much of Yosemite Entertainment's laid off staff in mid-September 1999.
+In an effort to establish themselves in the United States, it announced that it would launch a new development studio in Oakhurst, using offices that were abandoned by Sierra On-Line and hiring much of Yosemite Entertainment's laid off staff in mid-September 1999.

 1998–2009

-Between 1998 and 2003, Codemasters teamed up with Jester Interactive Limited to publish their range of music creation software, for PlayStation, PlayStation 2 and PC, MUSICtm, Music 2000, MTV Music Generator and MTV Music Generator 2.
-In 2003 this partnership was dissolved, with Jester releasing their own Music 3000 product.
-Codemasters released their final music based product, MTV Music Generator 3, in 2004.
+Between 1998 and 2003, Codemasters teamed up with Jester Interactive Limited to publish its range of music creation software, for PlayStation, PlayStation 2 and PC, MUSICtm, Music 2000, MTV Music Generator and MTV Music Generator 2.
+In 2003 this partnership was dissolved, with Jester releasing its own Music 3000 product.
+Codemasters released its final music based product, MTV Music Generator 3, in 2004.

 Codemasters have since continued to release titles for later generation systems, such as the Brian Lara Cricket series, Colin McRae Rally and Dirt series, Dizzy series, F1 series, Grid series, LMA Manager series, Micro Machines series, Operation Flashpoint series, Overlord series, Project CARS series and TOCA series.
-They owned the rights to use the title Operation Flashpoint: Dragon Rising (2011), but have parted with the original developer Bohemia Interactive Studio.
+They owned the rights to use the title Operation Flashpoint: Dragon Rising (2009), but have parted with the original developer Bohemia Interactive Studio.
 In spite of this, Codemasters released Operation Flashpoint: Elite, developed by Bohemia, for Xbox in October 2005.
 The year 2005 also saw the appointment of Rod Cousens, formerly of Acclaim, as managing director.